Fit-out: Layout | Appliances | Accessories | Suppliers

 Who’d uv thunk it?
 How things have changed!

-Back in the day camping meals were centred around open fires, camp ovens and jaffle irons.
-Who can forget toasting marshmallows on the open fire, skewered on the sharp end of long sticks gathered from local bushland!
-And maybe a cold shower or a dip in the ocean to start the day next morning – followed by a trip to the local store to round up some fresh ice for the Esky!
+And the following morning the day commenced with a cold shower or a dip in the ocean – followed by a trip to the local store to round up a bag of fresh ice for the Esky!

 |